 The Trequartista can be best described as an advanced playmaker.
 His main job is to be a focal point for the team’s offence.
 English football also had a similar position called the ‘Number 10’ role.
 However, what differentiates the two positions is the absence of defensive duties in the Trequartista role.

 The name means ‘three-quarters’ in Italian.
-So it is because they play three-quarters up the pitch.
+It is because they play three-quarters up the pitch.

 The player’s main job is to create and score goals for his team.
 Diego Maradona played this role close to perfection for club and country.
 He was deployed behind a two-striker formation or as a second striker.